emruk6/DMS/README.md

 # DMS
-The DMS: Document management system that used for any company who can produced products for control the document in all are of the company
+The DMS: Document management system that used for any company who can produced products for control the document in all area of the company